Video transcript

 Chou... chou, we'll put chou, it will be good.
 Cabbage!

-So, Mathieu, you just put "chou".
-"Chou", it has two meanings, either it's to talk about a vegetable, it's a vegetable that is often found in winter, in any case in France, it can be a cauliflower, a red cabbage, green cabbage too.
-So, either it's the vegetable, or it's an adjective to talk about something or someone who is cute.
-For example, I can say "Mathieu is super cute in the morning, he makes my breakfast every day".
+So, Mathieu, you've just added "chou".
+"Chou" has two meanings: either it's used to talk about a vegetable, one that's often grown in winter, at least in France; it can be cauliflower, red cabbage, green cabbage too.
+So, either it's the vegetable, or it's an adjective to talk about something or someone who's cute.
+For example, I can say "Mathieu is super chou in the morning, he makes my breakfast every day".

 Yes !